MorneVenter/godot-blueprint/README.md

 ## UI Holder Pattern

 This project includes a top-level UI manager component: UIHolder.
-Simply add this component to the root of your scene tree and use the `EventManager.add_ui` and `EventManager.remove_ui` signals to add and remove Control nodes.
+Simply use the `UIHolder.add` and `UIHolder.remove` to add and remove Control nodes.
-Ensure only one UIHolder is present in your scene tree, otherwise things will start breaking.
 Note: removing a Control node frees it from the scene tree.

-When adding a Control node via the signal, a UI layer is required.
+When adding a Control node via the UIHolder, a UI layer is required.
 This can be found and changed at `global_enums.gd`.
 Control nodes will be ordered according to this enum, with higher values in the front.

-Example: `EventManager.add_ui.emit(ui, Enums.UILayers.WORLD)`.
+Example: `UIHolder.add(ui, Enums.UILayers.WORLD)`.

 ## Folder Structure